javaherobrine/CraftGame_from_lovelyzeeiam/README.md

 ![Splash](./splash/splash.png)

+This is a fork of LovelyZeeiam/CraftGame, however, (s)he'd deleted it before I detached this fork with its maintenance changed temporarily :-(.
+And this fork is detached now, but can be attached to LovelyZeeiam's upstream again if (s)he wants(and I'll undo the maintenance change).

 # Minecraft-Classic-Remake

 The goal is to make a "Minecraft PE 0.10.5 Remake" programmed in Java 17 with LWJGL 3.
 Currently, the game is being refactored and cannot be played.
 But when the game is done, there will be a skeleton summary of this project.